excellentsport/IsometricAnalyzer/README.md

 # IsometricAnalyzer

-**NOTE: THIS PROJECT IS IN BETA STATUS.
-CODE HAS NOT BEEN EXTENSIVELY TESTED FOR STABILITY, ACCURACY, OR OTHERWISE.**

 A Labview program to analyze isometric squat and isometric mid thigh pull files from a force plate.
 Currently able to import and parse csv files with comma or tab separation that were collected at 1000Hz sampling rate.

 ![Screenshot of main screen](/Screenshots/WholeProgram.png)